beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 #### setState

-If you have state, you will need to update it.
-To do that you can call the `setState` method with a whole or partially new state object or simply a callback function that returns the state.
+If you have a state, you will need to update it.
+To do that, you can call the `setState` method with a whole or partially new state object or simply a callback function that returns the state.

 ```typescript
 interface State {